charles-uno/Bloodlines/03_player_characters.md

 Each bloodline score begins at a value of 5.
 In order to demonstrate strengths and weaknesses, the player may then decrease a score by one in order to increase another score by one.
 This may be done up to four times.
 For example, to create a PC who is tough and charming, but clumsy and dim-witted, a player may increment their Dwarf and Halfling scores to 7 at the cost of decreasing their Elf and Goblin scores to 3.

-At the end of each session, each player may permanently increase any one of their PC's bloodline scores by 1.
+At the beginning of each session, each player may permanently increase any one of their PC's bloodline scores by 1.
 (If they choose not to increase a bloodline score, the PC instead learns a spell, as discussed in a moment.)
+This includes the first session – the first increase usually happens just after creating the PC.

 The bloodlines are described as follows:

--   The Dwarf bloodline imparts strength, endurance, and skill-at-arms.
-A high score will improve a PC's rolls to grapple, brawl, kick down doors, run long distances, and use swords, axes, spears, and other hand-to-hand weapons.
+-   **The Dwarf bloodline imparts strength, endurance, and skill-at-arms.** A high score will improve a PC's rolls to grapple, brawl, kick down doors, run long distances, and use swords, axes, spears, and other hand-to-hand weapons.
 It also defends against melee attackers and exposure to the elements – the GM may request a Dwarf roll for a PC to deflect a grapple, parry an incoming sword, or stomach a poison.
--   The Elf bloodline imparts knowledge, perceptiveness, and natural affinity.
-A high score will improve a PC's rolls to forage, track, handle animals, make educated guesses, and recall facts about history, monsters, and geography.
+-   **The Elf bloodline imparts knowledge, perceptiveness, and natural affinity.** A high score will improve a PC's rolls to forage, track, handle animals, make educated guesses, and recall facts about history, monsters, and geography.
 It also defends against ignorance and hidden dangers – the GM may request an Elf roll for a PC to notice an impending ambush, to recall a pertinent detail about an NPC, or to understand a new language being spoken nearby.
--   The Goblin bloodline imparts reflexes, coordination, and stealthiness.
-A high score will improve a PC's rolls to pick locks, pick pockets, move silently, and attack with ranged and thrown weapons.
+-   **The Goblin bloodline imparts reflexes, coordination, and stealthiness.** A high score will improve a PC's rolls to pick locks, pick pockets, move silently, and attack with ranged and thrown weapons.
 It also defends against detection and against projectiles – the GM may request a Goblin roll for a PC to remain hidden despite pursuers, or to duck out of the way of an incoming arrow or falling rock.
--   The Halfling bloodline imparts social savvy, charisma, and willpower.
-A high score will improve a PC's rolls to provoke, intimidate, barter, build rapport, entertain, create disguises, and lie.
+-   **The Halfling bloodline imparts social savvy, charisma, and willpower.** A high score will improve a PC's rolls to provoke, intimidate, barter, build rapport, entertain, create disguises, and lie.
 It also defends against deception and coercion – the GM may call for a Halfling roll for a PC to judge an NPC's trustworthiness, or maintain composure when faced with a tense or confrontational social situation.

 ## Spells